sudheerj/javascript-interview-questions/README.md

 362. ### What is destructuring aliases

-     Sometimes you would like to have destructured variable with a different name than the property name.
+     Sometimes you would like to have a destructured variable with a different name than the property name.
 In that case, you'll use a `: newName` to specify a name for the variable.
 This process is called destructuring aliases.

      ```javascript
      const obj = { x: 1 };